-In this paper we, thus, attempted to modeled a chatbot using an LSTM, which has proven to be a challenging task in machine learning [3].
-In our experiments, we evaluated the performance effects of changing three parameters: batch size, model size, and dropout.
 The first parameter, batch size, refers to the number of lines of the input the training algorithm looks through at any given time, illustrated in Figure 2.
-The best batch size would be the entire length of the training input, however due to hardware limitations it is incredibly unlikely to get to that batch size outside of specially built machines dedicated to AI training.
-The smaller the batch size, the easier the process is on the hardware, but the more time it will take per pass, and the worse the results will be.
-However, overstressing the hardware with batch sizes that are too large will also result in poor results, so it is important to find the batch size that best suits the hardware that training is being performed on.
+The best batch size would be the entire length of the training input; however, due to hardware limitations it is incredibly unlikely to get to that batch size outside of specially built machines dedicated to AI training.
+The smaller the batch size, the easier the process is on the hardware, but the more time it will take per pass, and the performance may be affected.
+However, overstressing the hardware with batch sizes that are too large can also lead to poor results, so it is important to find the batch size that best suits the hardware that training is being performed on.